 What can I tell my residents about the survey?

-ACGME encourages PDs to provide their residents with information about the survey and its questions.
+The ACGME encourages PDs to provide their residents with information about the survey and its questions.
 You are allowed to be a translator for the survey definitions and terms.
-This is especially important for the confusing language for some elements of common program requirements, such as “service vs education” (see below).
+This is especially important for the potentially ambiguous language for some elements of common program requirements, such as “non-physician obligations” (see below).
 Residents should be encouraged to answer the survey honestly and to clarify questions they do not understand.
-APDIM is in the process of creating a toolkit to share with your residents to explain and clarify the language of ACGME.
-The toolkit will be uploaded to this site when completed.
+APDIM Council developed a Power Point toolkit for you to share with your residents to explain and clarify the language of the ACGME.
+The toolkit is uploaded on the AAIM website under “resources.”

-ACGME defines service as “non-physician obligations.”
-ACGME is changing the wording of “service” to “non-physician obligations” which should alleviate much stress.
+The ACGME survey asks residents if they routinely perform “non-physician obligations”.
 Non-physician obligations are those duties which in most institutions are performed by nursing and allied health professionals, transport services or clerical staff.
 Examples of such obligations include transport of patients from the wards or units for procedures elsewhere in the hospital, routine blood drawing for lab tests, routine monitoring of patients when off the ward and clerical duties such as scheduling tests and appointments.
 It is understood that while residents, like non-resident physicians, may be expected to do any of these things on occasion, these should not be performed routinely by residents and must be kept to a minimum to optimize resident education.
 Education includes providing care for patients, in addition to didactic and small group teaching sessions.
-Thus, when informing your residents about the survey questions, be sure to define this confusing question.
+Thus, when informing your residents about the survey questions, it may be helpful to clarify this confusing question.